speedyk-005/chunklet-py/docs/getting-started/programmatic/document_chunker.md

 Are you tired of managing multiple tools for different file types?
 The `DocumentChunker` offers a unified solution for processing a wide array of document formats.
 From PDFs and DOCX files to EPUBs and more, it handles diverse documents efficiently and elegantly.

 Consider the `DocumentChunker` as the orchestrator of your document processing workflow.
-It intelligently identifies the file type, employs the appropriate specialist to extract the text, and then seamlessly passes the content to the `PlainTextChunker` for further processing.
+It intelligently identifies the file type, employs the appropriate specialist to extract and convert the text (often to Markdown if possible), and then seamlessly passes the processed content to the `PlainTextChunker` for further segmentation.
 This provides a smooth, end-to-end solution for transforming your documents into clean, chunked data.

 Ready to simplify your document processing?
 Let's explore how!